-Sibling transplant – You will normally be tested first because a fully matched sibling (brother or sister) donor is the preferred option for patients.
+You will normally be tested first because a fully matched sibling donor is often the preferred option.
 Siblings are the people most likely to be a perfect match for their brother or sister because they share the same parents.
-You have a 25% chance of being a perfect match.
-If you aren’t a close enough match to be able to donate, Anthony Nolan will search all possible donors worldwide for a suitable match.

 What happens if I’m a match?

 You’ll have a chat with your relative’s medical team before you decide to go ahead with testing.
 They’ll discuss with you:

 - how they will test to see if you are a match

 - what donating will involve

 - the potential impact donating will have on you.

 If you're happy to go ahead, someone in the medical team will take some blood from your arm or swab the inside of your cheek.
 The sample will then be sent to the laboratory for testing.

 If the blood or swab test shows you’re a suitable match and you’re happy to proceed, the medical team will arrange a ‘donor assessment’ and medical screen for you.
 This is to make sure you’re fit and healthy enough to donate.

 Please ask as many questions as you want during this appointment.
 This meeting is for you and it’s really important that you fully understand what’s involved so you can make an informed decision about donating.
 It’s also vital that you feel as confident and comfortable about your decision as possible.